SRinatR/Askim_candles/memory-bank/activeContext.md

 ## Date: 2024-07-30 (Simulated Date of Update)

 ## 1. Current Focus
-*   **Implement Stock-Aware Quantity Logic:** Ensure cart operations and product additions respect available stock.
-Update toast notifications for stock-related scenarios.
+*   **Implement Cost Price:** Add `costPrice` field to products.
+Make it visible and editable in the admin panel product forms and display it in the admin product list.
+This information is for admin use only and should not appear on the main site.
-*   Verify that product displays (cards, detail page) correctly show "Out of Stock" messages and disable "Add to Cart" buttons when stock is zero.
+*   Verify changes and ensure no regressions.

 ## 2. Recent Changes (Leading to this state)
 *   **Admin Panel - Dark Theme Reversion (Corporate-derived):** The admin panel's dark theme in `globals.css` was reverted to use the corporate Dark Navy/Blue as its base, as per user preference over a more "standard professional black" theme.
 Hover effects adjusted.